Noble Gas Notation For Sulfur

 • Electron Count: Superscripts indicate the number of electrons in each sublevel.

-For example, the full electron configuration of sodium (Na, atomic number 11) is 1s²2s²2p⁶3s¹.
+Take this: the full electron configuration of sodium (Na, atomic number 11) is 1s²2s²2p⁶3s¹.

 Noble Gas Notation for Sulfur (S)

-Therefore, the noble gas notation for sulfur is [Ne]3s²3p⁴.
+Because of this, the noble gas notation for sulfur is [Ne]3s²3p⁴.
 This concisely shows that sulfur has a neon core and four valence electrons in its outermost shell (3s and 3p orbitals).
 These valence electrons are crucial in determining sulfur's chemical reactivity and bonding behavior.

 Why Use Noble Gas Notation?